-If you need to upgrade servers, you could potentially look at moving to a cloud-based option like Microsoft Azure.
-This will shift the cost from a large, upfront capital expense to a monthly operating expense.
+If you need to upgrade your servers, look at moving to a cloud-based option like Microsoft Azure.
+This will shift the cost from a large, upfront capital expense to a manageable monthly operating expense.

 2. Multi factor authentication and other cybersecurity necessities

 Ten years ago, you wouldn’t use the internet without an antivirus software.
-Most cybersecurity threats were viruses and other things meant to cause chaos.
-Cybersecurity threats these days tend to be more focused on getting access to your account and exploiting it for money.
+Most cybersecurity threats were viruses meant to cause chaos.
+Today's cybersecurity threats tend to be more focused on getting access to your account and exploiting it for money.

 The best way to protect your company is to implement multi-factor authentication (MFA) for your users—think of it as the antivirus of today.
 It helps to protect your account if someone gets your password.

-If you don’t already have it, add multi-factor authentication to your 2019 budget and plan to get it turned on as soon as possible in 2019.
+If you don’t already have it, add multi-factor authentication to your 2020 budget and plan to get it turned on as soon as possible.
 If you have any budget leftover this year, go ahead and get it now—it’s that important.
 According to Microsoft, enabling MFA blocks 99.9% of automated attacks.

-We also recommend adding other cybersecurity necessities like Office 365 Advanced Threat Protection (scans links and attachments for malicious content in your email and cloud storage) and Conditional Access (won’t let a device log into an account unless it meets certain conditions).
+We also recommend adding other cybersecurity necessities like Office 365 Advanced Threat Protection (ATP scans links and attachments for malicious content in your email and cloud storage) and Conditional Access (this won’t let a device log into an account unless it meets certain conditions).

 3. Security training and testing

 Your employees are often the first line of defense in your cybersecurity strategy—and the weakest link.
-Most people just don’t know what to look for, especially when the threats change so quickly.
+Most people just don’t know what to look for, especially when threats change so quickly.

-To help, be sure to include cybersecurity training and testing in your 2019 budget.
-And every year after that, too.
-But be smart about the kind of training you’re doing: a one-time, hour-long training isn’t typically going to be enough.
-Look at ongoing training options that keep security top of mind without interrupting their day (PTG customers: ask your account manager about Advanced Cloud Security Education).
+To make your org less vulnerable, be sure to include cybersecurity training and testing in your 2020 budget.
+This should become a annual expense.
+But also be smart about the type of training that you’re doing: a one-time, hour-long training isn’t going to be enough.
+Look into ongoing training options that keep security top of mind with employees without interrupting their day (PTG customers: ask your account manager about Advanced Cloud Security Education).